rbaltrusch/rbaltrusch/README.md

 # Hello World :ok_hand:

-I am Richard Baltrusch, a German software engineer that likes to build all kinds of stuff, preferably in Python.
+I am Richard Baltrusch, a German software engineer that likes to build all kinds of stuff, with a faible for Python.

 You can contact me using the following links: